 Born and raised in Minnesota, Jim is familiar with the Twin Cities’ nonprofit and philanthropic communities.
 He worked previously with City Year, a national nonprofit public service and youth development organization headquartered in Boston, where he managed the organization’s strategic development.
 Prior to City Year, he worked on U.S. Senator Paul Wellstone’s reelection campaign in 1995-96 as Deputy Finance Director and he managed former U.S. Attorney David Lillehaug’s statewide campaign for Minnesota Attorney General in 1998.

 Jim was elected an Ashoka fellow in 2006.
 Ashoka recognizes and supports leading social entrepreneurs throughout the world.
-In 2005, Jim received the “Spirit of Carleton Award” from Carleton College for his efforts to help low-income students prepare for college.
-In May 2006, he was chosen as one of the top “40 under 40” young professionals by the Minneapolis/St. Paul Business Journal.
-In 2007, Jim received the first ever Community Luminary Award from General Electric.
+In 2005, he received the “Spirit of Carleton Award” from Carleton College for his efforts to help low-income students prepare for college.
+In May 2006, Jim was chosen as one of the top “40 under 40” young professionals by the Minneapolis/St. Paul Business Journal.
+In 2007, he received the first ever Community Luminary Award from General Electric.
 In 2009, College Possible was recognized by President Obama in a speech highlighting innovative nonprofits and received two national awards from the National Association for College Admission Counseling (NACAC) and the National College Access Network (NCAN).
 In 2011, Jim received the In Harmony with Hope Award from the Elfenworks Foundation for a social innovation creating real change in the world and College Possible was honored with the Community Partnership Award from Mutual of America.
-In 2012, Jim was the sole recipient of the Harvard University’s Kennedy School of Government Alumni Achievement Award.
+In 2012, he was the sole recipient of the Harvard University’s Kennedy School of Government Alumni Achievement Award.
 College Possible also received its first international recognition, the Innovation Award in Education, from Citi and The Financial Times.
 In 2015, Jim received the Carleton College Alumni Award for Distinguished Achievement.
-In 2017, Jim received Northfield High School’s Distinguished Alumni Award.
+In 2017, he received Northfield High School’s Distinguished Alumni Award.
 In 2019, Jim received NCAN’s Executive Leadership Award of Excellence.

 Jim previously served on the board of directors for the National Association of College Admissions Counseling and currently serves on the board of Youth Frontiers and the steering committee of Voices for Service.
 He has also served on the board of directors for several nonprofits including the Minnesota Council of Nonprofits, Growth & Justice and the Girl Scouts – St. Croix Valley.
 Jim lives in St. Paul with his wife, Dr. Christine Greenhow, a co-founder, former Board Member and former College Possible director of teaching and learning, their son, Jack, and their dog, Milly.